 When you see a toddler savoring pieces of broccoli, do you ever wonder how his parents got him to eat vegetables?
 For most parents, it's a constant struggle.
 Vegetables aren’t laced with sugar, and they certainly aren't glamorous.
 Plus since a child doesn't really know or understand what flavor means during those critical years of introducing solids, they’re not going to tell you to add salt, seasoning or herbs to give their steamed vegetables some pizazz.

 So how does one achieve this arduous task?
-Here’s 6 ways to introduce vegetables to your baby.
+Here are 6 ways to introduce vegetables to your baby.

-- Invest in a reliable brand.
-While it’s always best to cook your own food, if you aren’t able to — the next best thing is to invest into brands who replicate the same process.
+While it's always best to cook your own food, if you aren't able to -- the next best thing is to invest into brands who replicate the same process.
 For example, a brand like Yummy Spoonfuls offers organic and fresh baby food pouches without any preservatives.
-It’s a frozen concept that requires thawing.
-It’s the same process if you were to make and freeze it yourself.
+It's a frozen concept that requires thawing.
+It's the same process if you were to make and freeze it yourself.

 As a dietitian and mom, I’ve found that everything is trial and error.
 The above suggestions are a good starting point but only you know how to build upon in order to best cater to your little one.
 Just go with their flow!